theopmw/recipe-box/README.md

 ### Wireframes

-Research was conducted by browsing a wide range of recipe sites and looking at their layout, overall design and funtionality.
-The wireframes were used as a guide throughout the design process and some minor deviations were made, most notably adapting the top recipes on the homepgit add README.mdage to a range of recipe cards rather than a carousel to improve UX, allow the user to access important information more quickly and keep the overall design and feel inline with the rest of the site.
+Research was conducted by browsing a wide range of recipe sites and looking at their layout, overall design and functionality.
+The wireframes were used as a guide throughout the design process and some minor deviations were made, most notably adapting the top recipes on the home page to a range of recipe cards rather than a carousel to improve UX, allow the user to access important information more quickly and keep the overall design and feel in line with the rest of the site.

 [Wireframes](assets/wireframes/recipe_box_wireframes.pdf)

 ### Design

 The site takes inspiration form similar sites such as [BBC Good Food](https://www.bbcgoodfood.com/), [Olive Magazine](https://www.olivemagazine.com/) and [Delicious Magazine](https://www.deliciousmagazine.co.uk/).
-The aim was to keep the site asthetic clean and simple to provide a positive UX and keep the focal point on the food and ensure recipe instrutions are clear and easy to follow.
+The aim was to keep the site aesthetic clean and simple to provide a positive UX and keep the focal point on the food and ensure recipe instructions are clear and easy to follow.

 #### Colour Scheme